 Located in Portugal (see map).
 Medieval.
 Gothic.
 Huge.
-We took a narrow street, saw some trees, circumvented a long building and stopped at an entrance to a church with huge stairs and were told, that the monastery accommodated 1000 monks.
+We took a narrow street, saw some trees, circumvented a long building, and stopped at an entrance to a church with huge stairs and were told that the monastery accommodated 1000 monks.
 First, I did not give it too much thought.
 As we entered, I was surprised – because it was indeed huge.
-As back home I looked through photos available in the internet I understood why I was surprised.
+Back home, I looked through photos available on the internet.
+I understood why I was surprised.
 The building is located in the city.
-Its construction is widespread, so the size of the church is hidden at the first sight.
+Its construction is widespread, so the size of the church is hidden at first sight.

-A very interesting place to stop was the kitchen covered in azulejos, with an enormous chimney, huge sinks and a small basin.
+A fascinating place to stop was the kitchen covered in azulejos, with an enormous chimney, massive sinks, and a small basin.
 The kitchen was built in this form in the mid-18th century.
 Water and fresh fish were diverted from the nearby river Alcoa to the kitchen basin.
 The water is still running.

 The monastery is on the UNESCO list of the World Heritage Sites.